mahbub-rahman07/Flutter-SM/README.md

-# Flutter TODO App – State Management Example
+# Flutter TODO App – State Management with Clean Architecture

 This project is a simple TODO application built with Flutter, demonstrating best practices in state management using the BLoC pattern, dependency injection, and clean architecture principles.